colehawkins/svgd-tensor-neurocomputing/README.md

 ## Setup

 This code was run using Tensorflow=1.13/4 and Tensorflow-Probability=0.8.
 Those are the primary dependencies.
-Since Tensorflow-Probability 0.8 is no longer available on pypi setting up dependencies will be challenging.
+Since Tensorflow-Probability 0.8 is no longer available on pypi setting up dependencies will be challenging, but you can install from source.

 ## Running the code